 Needless to say there will be spoilers.

-With a science fiction fantasy adventure as its backbone Lucas filled out the characters from samurai films and westerns.
-Warriors with ceremonial swords made of pure light, cowboys with blasters in their gun-belt instead of six shooters.
-You can even see his own earlier film, **American Graffiti**, but instead of a beloved hot rod there’s a beloved spaceship in the Millennium Falcon.
+With a science fiction fantasy adventure as its backbone, Lucas filled out the characters from samurai films and westerns.
+Warriors with ceremonial swords made of pure light, cowboys with blasters in their gun-belt instead of six-shooters.
+You can even see his own earlier film, American Graffiti, but instead of a beloved hot rod, there’s a beloved spaceship.

-All three of these films are masterpieces whether you consider them three films or as three thirds of a whole story.
-Each has its great strengths; **Star Wars** is a perfect distillation of the Hero’s Journey and even now you can see it was something radical and new. **The Empire Strikes Back** brought a dump truck full of money to the budget meeting and along with that a more experienced director.
-The production value on **Empire** is off the charts, the pacing is perfect, it features the first appearance of the most iconic villain theme ever, and one of the greatest cinematic twists of all time. **The Return of the Jedi** offers a beautiful catharsis.
+All three of these films are masterpieces whether you consider them three films or as three-thirds of a whole story.
+Each has its great strengths; Star Wars is a perfect distillation of the Hero’s Journey and even now you can see it was something radical and new.
+The Empire Strikes Back brought a dump truck full of money to the budget meeting along with a more experienced director.
+The production value on Empire is off the charts, the pacing is perfect, and it features the first appearance of the most iconic villain theme ever and one of the greatest cinematic twists of all time.
+The Return of the Jedi offers a beautiful catharsis.
 Every character gets their moment to shine and have their story completed.

 Then, moments later, that line.
 "Just for once… let me look on you with my own eyes."